tidal3527/stable-research/docs/02-market-trends/03-stablecoins-impact-traditional-finance/index.md

 ---
 sidebar_label: Impact of Stablecoins on Traditional Finance
 title: Impact of Stablecoins on Traditional Finance
-description: Exploring how stablecoins are reshaping financial markets, banking operations, and capital flows.
+description: Exploring how stablecoins are reshaping financial markets, banking operations and capital flows.
 ---

 # Impact of Stablecoins on Traditional Finance

 ## Introduction

 Stablecoins have evolved from niche crypto assets to a functional part of the financial ecosystem.
-Their adoption is reshaping payments, capital flows, banking operations, and investment strategies.
+Their adoption is reshaping payments, capital flows, banking operations and investment strategies.
 This post explores how stablecoins are impacting these sectors and the broader U.S. economy.

-## Faster, Cheaper, and More Accessible Transactions
+## Faster, Cheaper and More Accessible Transactions

 ### **Speed**
 Stablecoin transactions settle in minutes or seconds, unlike traditional banking transfers, which can take days.
-This instant settlement reduces counterparty risk and improves liquidity flows in global markets ([PYMNTS](https://www.pymnts.com/cryptocurrency/2024/stablecoins-biggest-2024-moves-from-cross-border-b2b-to-real-time-treasury/#:~:text=Historically%2C%20cross,associated%20with%20traditional%20banking%20channels)).
+This instant settlement reduces counterparty risk and improves liquidity flows in global markets.

 ### **Cost**
 Stablecoin transaction fees are a fraction of a cent (though there can be other fees associated with stablecoin transactions), compared to the 2–3% fees charged by credit card networks or the $15–$30 cost of traditional wire transfers.